SAFE EXIT

 • An extensive library of articles, case studies/program profiles, training videos, PowerPoint training decks, infographics, recorded webinars, and podcasts on a range of topics related to addressing the intersection of health and domestic violence.

-• HRC 2021 ARP Covid-19 Testing, Vaccines, and Mobile Health Units Supplemental Funding technical assistance resources.
+• ARP Covid-19 Testing, Vaccines, and Mobile Health Units Supplemental Funding technical assistance resources and tip sheet.

 • NCDVTMH is also offering training and technical assistance services specific to mental health and substance use.